This is a fantastic budget-range to optimise, and your extra effort will pay off surprisingly well.

 This easy approach works and it’s a great tool to use when considering diamond options and complementary designs.

 Size is your friend and I recommend you aim for that 1,00ct mark.

-I invite you to visit our studio to see the diamond colors for yourself.
-Start at the lower colors (K and L) and work your way up.
-I’m sure you’ll find your perfect color before we hit D and E colors.
-And even if the perfect color is the top of the line, you made an informed decision.
+I invite you to visit our studio to see the diamond colours for yourself.
+Start at the lower colours (K and L) and work your way up.
+I’m sure you’ll find your perfect colour before we hit D and E colours.
+And even if the perfect colour is the top of the line, you made an informed decision.

 Thank you for reading.
 Feel free to reach out to me directly on email@example.com .
 I’ll gladly answer any questions and get quotes over to you if you’re interested.